30: Frontier Psychiatrist - The Avalanches

 1:06

-There is no real way to summarize a video, there's no plot.
+There is no real way to summarise a video.

 1:09